lixiaoms/TOKI/README.md

 TOKI
 ===
 deTOKI is a newly developed tool for identification of chromatin topologically associating domains (TAD) in single cells.
-deTOKI decode TAD boundaries that keep chromatin interaction isolated with ultra-sparse Hi-C data (single-cell Hi-C) using NMF (Nonnegative Matrix Factorization).
+Although we use term "TAD" here, we refer to the TAD-like domains in single cells. deTOKI decode TAD boundaries that keep chromatin interaction isolated with ultra-sparse Hi-C data (single-cell Hi-C) using NMF (Nonnegative Matrix Factorization).

 Installation